Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - 1D -> Simple sequence / Secondary structure
 - 2D -> Distance matrix of residues in the protein
 - 3D -> Aminoacids plotted / Helices and beta strands may also be summarized visually

+### Do you lose information when going from 3D to 2D?
+- No, you can reconstruct 3D information
+- You only lose the information if it is the protein or a mirrored version of the protein.
+But usually, one of the two versions occurs more frequently in nature, so you can guess, which version you have in front of you.

 # Sequence Alignments 1
 -> You find a new protein in a new disease and you want to know what it does